Table of Contents

 Qualifying Widow(er) With Dependent Child.

-You must determine your filing status before you can determine your filing requirements (chapter 1), standard deduction (chapter 20), and tax (chapter 29).
+You must determine your filing status before you can determine whether you must file a tax return (chapter 1), your standard deduction (chapter 20), and your tax (chapter 30).
 You also use your filing status to determine whether you are eligible to claim certain deductions and credits.

 501 Exemptions, Standard Deduction, and Filing Information